-Disasters are major events that can strike anywhere and at any time.
-In a disaster, traditional 9-1-1 and first responder capabilities such as fire, police, medics and utility personnel will be overwhelmed and unable to immediately assist individuals.
+Disasters are major events which can strike anywhere and at any time.
+In a disaster, traditional 911 and first responder capabilities such as fire, police, medics, and utility personnel will be overwhelmed and unable to immediately assist individuals.

 Preparing your neighborhood is vital.
 Neighbors will likely be the first ones to offer you assistance.
-Neighbors that are prepared are more effective in their response to a disaster and have an increased capacity to be self-sufficient for the first 72 hours after a disaster.
+Prepared neighbors are more effective in their response to a disaster and have an increased capacity to be self-sufficient for the first 72 hours after a disaster.

 Knowing your neighbors can give you a critical advantage during an emergency.
 Good community relationships can help keep your family and neighborhood safe and simplify your family communication plan.
 By taking these simple steps, you and your neighbors can be better prepared: